-We now apply the two-step methodology to US data.
-Except for the Federal Fund rate, the data cover the sample period 1948Q1-2003Q4.
-We consider different measures of hours and output, bivariate VARs and larger VAR specifications, different sample periods and
+We now apply the two-step methodology to U.S. data.
+Except for the Federal Funds rate, the data cover the sample period 1948Q1-2003Q4.
+We consider different measures of hours and output, bivariate VARs and larger VAR specifications, different sample periods, and breaks in labor productivity.

 We first present results based on a simple bivariate VAR model in the first step.
-This VAR model includes the growth rate of labor productivity and the log of consumption to output ratio.
-Labor productivity is measured as the non farm business output divided by non farm business hours worked.
-Consumption is measured as consumption on non-durables and services and government expenditures.
+This VAR model includes the growth rate of labor productivity and the log of consumption-to-output ratio.
+Labor productivity is measured as the nonfarm business output divided by nonfarm business hours worked.
+Consumption is measured as consumption on nondurables and services and government expenditures.
 The ratio is obtained by dividing these nominal expenditures by nominal GDP.
 In the second step, the log level h_t (see equation (3)) and the growth rate of hours Δh_t (see equation (4)) are projected on the estimated technology shocks.
-Hours worked in the non farm business sector are converted to per capita terms using a measure of the civilian population over the age of 16.
-The period is 1948Q1-2003Q4 and we will therefore refer to this as the long sample.
+Hours worked in the nonfarm business sector are converted to per capita terms using a measure of the civilian population